pasqal-io/qadence-hub/README.md

 ## License
-Qadence-Protocols is a free and open source software package, released under the Apache License, Version 2.0.
+Qadence-Hub is a free and open source software package, released under the Apache License, Version 2.0.